daniel-miller/api-generator/README.md

 ### Missing Specifications

-I use this query to identify database tables for which there are no specifications in my ApiEndpoint table.
-These represent "missing" endpoints, if you want your API to provide a full-coverage data access layer to your database.
+I use this query to identify database objects for which there are no specifications in my ApiEndpoint table.
+These represent missing endpoints, if you want your API to provide a full-coverage data access layer to your database.

 ```
+with cte as (
+                select 'Table'        as Component
+                     , t.TABLE_SCHEMA as DatabaseSchema
+                     , t.TABLE_NAME   as DatabaseObject
-select * from INFORMATION_SCHEMA.TABLES as t where t.TABLE_TYPE = 'Base Table' and not exists
+                from INFORMATION_SCHEMA.TABLES as t
+                where t.TABLE_TYPE = 'Base Table'
+                union
+                select 'View'
+                     , t.TABLE_SCHEMA
+                     , t.TABLE_NAME as DatabaseObject
+                from INFORMATION_SCHEMA.TABLES as t
+                where t.TABLE_TYPE <> 'Base Table'
+                union
+                select 'Procedure'
+                     , ROUTINE_SCHEMA
+                     , ROUTINE_NAME
+                from INFORMATION_SCHEMA.ROUTINES
+                where ROUTINE_TYPE = 'PROCEDURE'
+            )
+select cte.Component
+     , cte.DatabaseSchema
+     , cte.DatabaseObject
+from cte
+where DatabaseObject not in ( 'TApiEndpoint' )
+      and not exists (
+                         select *
-(select * from databases.TApiEndpoint as e
+                         from databases.TApiEndpoint as e
- where TABLE_SCHEMA = e.DatabaseSchema and t.TABLE_NAME = e.DatabaseTable)
+                         where cte.DatabaseSchema = e.DatabaseSchema
+                               and cte.DatabaseObject = e.DatabaseObject
+                     )
+order by Component
+       , DatabaseSchema
+       , DatabaseObject
 ```

 ### Dead-Ends